Arrested and Released in San Diego

 Licensed professionals are subject to disciplinary charges by their respective licensing agencies even if a criminal matter is ultimately not filed by the prosecutor.
 We can help establish your professional license defense even as we defend you from criminal charges.

-Get Help from an Experienced San Diego Arrest and Release Attorney
+Get Help from an Experienced San Diego Criminal Defense Attorney

 For immediate legal help, contact Domenic J. Lombardo, an experienced San Diego criminal defense attorney.
 Mr. Lombardo provides a free and confidential consultation in cases involving arrest and release situations in San Diego, Chula Vista, Coronado, Point Loma, Ocean Beach, Pacific Beach, La Jolla, University City, Kearney Mesa, North Park, Hillcrest, National City, Imperial Beach, San Ysidro, Lemon Grove, El Cajon, La Mesa, Spring Valley, La Presa, Lakeside, Santee, Poway, Escondido, San Marcos, Rancho Santa Fe, Encinitas, Del Mar, Solana Beach, Carlsbad, Oceanside, Vista, Fallbrook and throughout San Diego County and the state of California.